Jonathan2251/lbd/source/ctrlflow.rst

 .. literalinclude:: ../lbdex/Cpu0/Cpu0DelUselessJMP.cpp

-As above code, except Cpu0DelUselessJMP.cpp, other files changed for registering
-class DelJmp as a functional pass.
+As above code, except Cpu0DelUselessJMP.cpp, other files are changed for registering class DelJmp as a functional pass.
 As the comment of above code, MBB is the current block and MBBN is the next block.
-For each last instruction of every MBB, we check if it is the JMP instruction as well as its Operand is the next basic block.
+For each last instruction of every MBB, we check whether or not it is the JMP instruction and its Operand is the next basic block.
 By getMBB() in MachineOperand, you can get the MBB address.
 For the member functions of MachineOperand, please check include/llvm/CodeGen/MachineOperand.h